When formatting, mkfs.ext4 -c is used to check for bad blocks.

 than the backed up system.
 Of course, there must still be enough space on the target device for the

 data of the source system on the target device.
-If there is not enough space, the restore will abort.
+If there is not enough space, the restore will fail.

 Activation of own script extensions (plugins).
 See this page,